#TalkMoreThanFootball

 Call 116 123

-If you’re going through a tough time, you can call Samaritans free any time from any phone.
+If you’re struggling to cope, talk to friends, family or Samaritans.
+You can call Samaritans free any time from any phone.

 "Shame can be a huge barrier when it comes to mental health, particularly for men of my generation, as we just didn't talk about these things.
 That's why being open with my son about mental health is really important.
 We have a very open relationship and it's important that my son knows that he can speak to me about his feelings."